jorsema2/Spider-Man-Comics/README.md

 ### API

-Utiliza la API [Developer Marvel](https://developer.marvel.com/), la cual ofrece información sobre los cómics de Marvel.
+It uses the API [Developer Marvel](https://developer.marvel.com/), which offers information about Marvel comics.

-[Aquí](http://developer.marvel.com) puedes acceder a su documentación y [aquí](http://developer.marvel.com) puedes conseguir las keys para acceder a la API.
+[Here](http://developer.marvel.com) you can access to its documentation and get keys for the API.

-En mi caso, tuve dificultad para encontrar información sobre cómo usar las imágenes de la API.
-Puedes encontrar la documentación al respecto [aquí](https://developer.marvel.com/documentation/images).
+In my case, I had difficulties to find information about how to use the images of the API.
+You can find documentation about it [here](https://developer.marvel.com/documentation/images).

-La URL base de esta API es http://gateway.marvel.com.
+The base URL for this API is http://gateway.marvel.com.

-### Para ejecutar la App localmente
+### To execute the API locally

-1. Abre la terminal y escribe:
+1. Open terminal and write:

     `$ git clone https://github.com/jorsema2/Spider-Man-Comics`

-2. "cd" para acceder a la nueva carpeta.
+2. "cd" to access the new folder.

-3. Instala las dependencias escribiendo:
+3. Install dependencies by writing:

     `npm install`

-4. Utiliza `npm start` para que se abra http://localhost:3000.
+4. Use `npm start` to launch http://localhost:3000.